600SF - arc.jpg

 When to Get Started

 You'll want to start mulching your garden area 3 months before you plant, to give the mulch enough time to block the sunlight and rot away the grass roots underneath.
-If you want to install your plants April 1st, you'll want to get this step done anytime from September 1 - January 1, when the weather is cool.
+If you can't wait 3 months, you could use a tiller and till just 3" deep to chop up the existing grass vegetation....to speed up the grass decomposition.
+If you want to install your plants April 1st, you'll want to get this step done anytime from September 1 to January 1, when the weather is cool.
 If you want to install plants on October 1st, you'll want to get this step done from March 1 - July 1, before it gets hot.

 If you install your plants in the spring (April 1), keep in mind that you'll need to provide extra water to these plants during their first summer.
-That's fine if the garden is within 100' of a water source (at a school) but that could be a problem at a city park.
-For areas that don't have water access, plan on installing the garden in the fall, so they won't need this supplemental watering.
+That's fine if the garden is within 100' of a water source (at a school) but that could be a problem at a city park far from water.

 Preparing the Garden Site